 A highly effective way to remember is to turn individual pieces of data into a related information map.
 So, if a learner knows the context for a process he’ll find remembering the steps in that process easier.
 Put that process within the context of a scenario and the learner will find remembering easier still (particularly if the scenario runs throughout the course).
 Effectively, in using context and scenarios you are helping the learner to build memory maps (see Use Both Sides of Your Brain by Tony Buzan).

 These kind of links also allow for memory-building repetition, but in a subtle way that avoids being boring and de-motivating, important in eLearning and mobile learning - which are self-study in nature.

 Not all educators accept all the premises of the Learning Pyramid.
 It does, however have some useful points to make.
 In creating memories, passive study does not work as well as active learning.
 From this we can deduce that the top four sections (lecture, listen, read and watch) are not as effective as the bottom three (practice, group discussions, teaching others).
 The obvious point though, is that without the first four, the second three can’t take place.
 This emphasises the importance of multi-layered learning, different types reinforcing the other to make stronger memories.

 Learners are also be helped to engage in a course and retain more of it, if content is presented in a number of different styles.
 In a classroom this can be done by a teacher using visual aids, demonstrations or group discussions to build collaborative learning.
 In eLearning and mobile learning this means taking full advantage of HTML5-based interactions, video, audio, quizzes, assessments and collaborative learning options.

 Read our thoughts on developing a successful eLearning strategy

 4 ways to minimise the forgetting curve and improve learner retention

-Read our thoughts on creating a learning programme that minimises the forgetting curve
+Read our thoughts on creating learning programmes that help to minimise the forgetting curve

 5 rules for building successful online learning communities